-All RTD buses, including the Free MallRide, are accessible for mobility devices, such as wheelchairs, electric scooters, segways, walkers, and crutches.
+All RTD buses, including the FREE MallRide, are accessible for mobility devices, such as wheelchairs, electric scooters, segways, walkers, and crutches.
 Drivers are trained to assist disabled passengers boarding or exiting the vehicle.
-Here are some tips when trying to board a bus:

 To assist all customers, especially those with visual and auditory impairments, we have implemented an automated voice and display announcement system on buses across the district.
 The system will announce stops along the route and popular transfer locations inside the bus, and broadcast route and final destination outside the bus when the door opens.
 If you have difficulty hearing or understanding the announcements, please notify the driver.

 Night Stop service is available along all RTD bus routes, except the downtown Denver area bordered by 11th Ave., Grant St., 23rd St., Speer Blvd., and I-25 due to the frequency of established stops as well as numerous police patrols.